 Workers will need to be given the tools to be flexible and agile and have the motivation to return to learning throughout their working lives.

-There are huge responsibilities for all of us to get this right, with a long-term vision, continuous investment in skills and technology, and diverse and engaged workforces.
+There are huge responsibilities for all of us to get this right, with a long-term vision, continuous investment in skills and technology, and a diverse and engaged workforces.

 Trade unions will be crucial in working with individuals, government and employers to deliver training and upskilling opportunities to ensure workers are equipped and are resilient to the changing world of work.